klaytn/kips/KIPs/kip-81.md

     event VoteCast(address indexed voter, uint256 proposalId,
                    uint8 choice, uint256 votes, string reason);

+    // mutator functions

     /// @dev Create a Proposal
     /// If secretariat is null, any GC with at least 1 vote can propose.
     /// Otherwise only secretariat can propose.
+    /// Default timing parameters are used.
     function propose(
         string description,
         address[] targets,